kiali/kiali/.github/troubleshooting.md

 check what was the last action the pipeline executed.
 The pipelines are not idempotent so to retry them if there was a failure in the release step, manual amends should be done to prepare the next run:

 * Delete the tags and the release on GitHub (if exists)
-* Revert the commits made by the pipeline on the version branch (if there are commits made by kiali-bot on the same time around the pipeline run)
-* Delete the PR generated if exists

 ## Helm charts